 For more information or if you would like to register as a volunteer, contact Council's urban ecology team at firstname.lastname@example.org or phone 9392 5865.
 You can also contact the group and keep on track with the latest sightings by visiting the Tempe Birdos Facebook page.

 The Wolli Creek Valley’s 50 hectares of bush support a great diversity of plants and animals and provide exceptional recreation opportunities for local residents and visitors.
 The Wolli Creek Preservation Society (WCPS) aims to protect this area and has multiple opportunities for volunteers.
 These include Bushcare (5 sessions a month, at different locations along the Wolli Valley - come to one, or them all!); bird surveying (there are 9 teams checking different parts of the Valley each month); flying-fox counting (a regular, monthly fly-out count); and turtle protection (just getting started).
 WCPS also offers activities such as walks, talks and kayak tours.
 For more information, contact email@example.com, or visit the Wolli Creek Preservation Society website (external link).
 Photo by WCPS member Gavin Gatenby.

 Can you spot the tawny frogmouth in the second picture?

 Learn how to recognise birds and their calls in your area!
-The Greenway Birdos meet fortnightly along the Greenway (alternating Dulwich Hill and Hawthorn Canal) to conduct surveys of birds in the local area and in particular around the bushcare sites.
-The information collected goes to form part of the Atlas of Living Australia, and may well help protect biodiversity in the Inner West.
+The GreenWay Birdos meet fortnightly along the GreenWay (alternating between Dulwich Hill and Hawthorne Canal) to conduct surveys of birds in the local area and in particular around the bushcare sites.
+The information collected goes to form part of the Atlas of Living Australia, and may well help protect biodiversity in the inner west.
 Everyone is welcome and in particular newbies!
-No need to book, just come along.
+No need to book – just come along.
 Binoculars available.
 Stay for a coffee with us afterwards.